False domestic abuse claims: the impact on your divorce or separation

 You can see why it is so important to swiftly and effectively move to have an order or protection dismissed, vacated, or at least modified to allow extensive visitation in order to re-level the playing field of a contested custody proceeding.

 Broader implications of orders of protection

 Orders of protection can be broader than just “stay away” orders.
 For example, an order of protection can not only order the accused to stay away from a particular person or location (a residence, the accuser’s workplace, child’s school, etc.), but also forbid the disposal of real or personal property or one party from taking the children outside the jurisdiction.
 In that way, these orders could be a very dangerous and wrongful tool if used improperly.

 The impact of an order of protection, if based on false allegations, can be broad-reaching in a separation, divorce or child custody proceeding.
 Clearing your name, and putting your best arguments and evidence before the court, are crucial in getting the outcome that is best for your family.
-That is why, if you have been accused of domestic violence in conjunction with any family court matter, you need the skill and experience of the attorneys at the Law Offices of Jeffrey M. Leving who have fought these battles many times before and have the ability and confidence to win no matter the odds.
+That is why, if you have been accused of domestic violence in conjunction with any family court matter, you need the skill and experience of the attorneys at The Law Offices of Jeffery M. Leving, Ltd., who have fought these battles many times before and have the ability and confidence to win no matter the odds.
 Keep in mind that to be accused of domestic violence, you don’t actually have to have committed a violent act.
 In many cases, claiming to be feeling threatened or unsafe is enough to start the process.
-If you find yourself in such a crisis, contact me, Jeffrey M. Leving, to fight on your behalf.
+If you find yourself in such a crisis, contact me, Jeffery M. Leving, to fight on your behalf.
 Call toll free at 866-683-9611, locally at 312-702-0862 or send an email.